temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 These Activities can be easily customized to call an Email API to send actual emails.
+Of course, the Activities won't be able to run if they're not registered to a Worker.
+You'll now get to build the Worker Process.

 ## Build the Worker